Printable PDF Board Policy 561

 In addition, conduct occurring outside of the normal school day or off technology center property that has a direct and immediate negative effect on the discipline or educational process or effectiveness of the school, will also result in disciplinary action, which may include in-school placement options or out-of-school suspension.
 This includes but is not limited to electronic communication, whether or not such communication originated at school or with technology center equipment, if the communication is specifically directed at students or technology center personnel and concerns harassment, intimidation or bullying at school.

-School Safety and Bullying Prevention Act (OKLA.
-STAT. tit.
+School Safety and Bullying Prevention Act (Okla.
+Stat. tit.
 70, § 24-100.2)

 The Oklahoma Legislature established the School Safety and Bullying Prevention Act with the express intent of prohibiting bullying in all schools.
-In addition to the prohibition listed in the student discipline code, above, the board has adopted a separate policy prohibiting bullying and outlining the technology center’s plan to address it.
+In addition to the prohibition listed in the student discipline code above, the board has adopted a separate policy prohibiting bullying and outlining the technology center’s plan to address it.

 Sample Disciplinary Options

 ▪ Instructor or Administrator Intervention

-May include, but is not limited to: warning conference with student, parent conference, referral to counselor, behavioral contract, restriction of privileges, requirement of corrective action by student, changing student’s seat or class assignment, involvement of local authorities or agencies, or other appropriate action as required or indicated by the circumstances.
+May include but is not limited to: warning conference with student, parent conference, referral to counselor, behavioral contract, restriction of privileges, requirement of corrective action by student, changing student’s seat or class assignment, involvement of local authorities or agencies, or other appropriate action as required or indicated by the circumstances.

 ▪ Detention or In-School Intervention

 ▪ Alternative In-School Placement

 Alternative in-school placement is an optional correctional measure that may be used by the administration when deemed appropriate.
 It involves assignment to a site, designated by the technology center, for a prescribed course of education as determined by school representatives.
 Any such placement will be made in accordance with applicable special education procedural safeguards.

-• Alternative Out-of-School Placement
+▪ Alternative Out-of-School Placement

 terrify, intimidate, harass, or threaten injury or harm to faculty or students.
 Any such placement will be made in accordance with applicable special education procedural safeguards.

-• School Service
+▪ School Service

 School service may be required of students when an administrator believes that it would allow the student to understand the logical consequences of his/her conduct.
 Examples include, but are not limited to, cleaning after vandalism or littering, helping a teacher after disrupting a class, etc. School service will not be utilized to augment the district’s workforce, in ways which are likely to endanger a student, or in a manner which is designed to unduly embarrass a student.

 ▪ Out of School Student Suspension

 Participation in the extracurricular activities of the technology center is a privilege and not a right.
-Accordingly, when a student's behavior results in a determination by the administrator to impose disciplinary or other correctional measures against a student, the student will not be permitted to participate in any extracurricular activities offered by the technology center during the term of the discipline unless, in the sole judgment of the administrator, such participation is appropriate given the nature of the offense.
+Accordingly, when a student's behavior results in a determination by the campus director to impose disciplinary or other correctional measures against a student, the student will not be permitted to participate in any extracurricular activities offered by the technology center during the term of the discipline unless, in the sole judgment of the director, such participation is appropriate given the nature of the offense.

-"Extracurricular activities" include, but are not limited to, all technology center sponsored teams, clubs, organizations, ceremonies, student government, etc
+"Extracurricular activities" include, but are not limited to, all technology center sponsored teams, clubs, organizations, ceremonies, student government, etc.